httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 The `@request-target` derived component refers to the full request target of the HTTP request message, as defined in {{HTTP, Section 7.1}}.
 The component value of the request target can take different forms, depending on the type of request, as described below.
-If used, the `@request-target` component identifier MUST occur only once in the covered components.

 For HTTP 1.1, the component value is equivalent to the request target portion of the request line.
 However, this value is more difficult to reliably construct in